 Get help now

-• Enter the property if only vulnerable adults or children under-16 are present
+• Enter the property while vulnerable adults or children under 16 are home alone

-• Recover funds from a client who has been identified as vulnerable without giving them the opportunity to get assistance and advice
+• Take money from a vulnerable person without giving them the chance for help and advice

-• Provide communications in large print, Braille and other languages, where required
+• Make sure communications are available in large print, braille and other languages

-• Tell the creditor if the client has been identified as vulnerable
+• Tell the creditor if the client is vulnerable

 Bailiff complaints process

-In all instances, send your complaint in writing and keep a copy.
-If posting your complaint, send it recorded delivery so you have a record of the date they received it.
+Post it by 'recorded delivery' so you have a record of the date they received it.

 worried woman reading paperwork